openedx/edx-documentation/en_us/edx_style_guide/source/templates/concept.rst

 Example Concept Topics
 ******************************

-The :ref:`partnercoursestaff:document index` guide contains these examples of concept topics.
+The *Building and Running an edX Course* guide contains these examples of concept topics.

 * :ref:`partnercoursestaff:Cohorts Overview` introduces a complex